-Samantha Lissette’s work explores the relationship between ‘designed’ elements in the natural world and man’s adaptation of them – merging organic and constructed ideas, exposing an innate link between the two.
+Samantha Lissette is an Auckland based sculptural artist.
+Her work explores the relationship between ‘designed’ elements in the natural world and man’s adaptation of them – merging organic and constructed ideas, exposing an innate link between the two.
 There is a strong narrative quality to her sculpture, questioning aspects of the human condition; often employing humour or irony, bringing a sense of playfulness and delicacy to a medium traditionally associated with weight and substance.

 Samantha exhibits regularly throughout NZ and internationally.
 Her work is in public and private collections across New Zealand and China.
 Lissette has received public and corporate commissions for her work and works extensively in all scales of the bronze medium, from the monument to the miniature.